 ECMA-262-3 in detail.
 Chapter 1.
 Execution Contexts.

-Read this article in: Russian, Chinese (version 1, version 2), Arabic, Japaneses, Korean.
+Read this article in: Russian, Chinese, French.

 Introduction